PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

         - `<mbl_workspace>` is the directory in which the `repo init` command created the MBL workspace.
         - `<MACHINE>` is the value that was given to the build script for the `--machine` option.
 See the [build tutorial]() to determine which value is suitable for the device in use.

-        <span class="notes">The file inside the update payload must be named `rootfs.tar.xz` and must be in the TAR's root directory, not a subdirectory.</span>
+        <span class="notes">The file inside the update payload must be named `rootfs.tar.xz` and must be in the tar's root directory, not a subdirectory.</span>

         For example, to create an update payload file at `/tmp/payload.tar` containing a Warp7 root file system image tar file with the path `build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl/mbl-console-image-imx7s-warp-mbl.tar.xz`, run: